top of page

 What are you doing about access?

 All events and submissions are free or pay as you feel.
-Two of the workshops and events will be BSL interpreted, upon request.* Online workshops will also be auto-captioned.
+We had funding for a BSL interpreter at two workshops and launches, and Russell Andrews kindly interpreted our final event in Manchester.
+Online workshops were auto-captioned.
 Workshops took place at different times and days of the week to give people with a variety of schedules and responsibilities the chance to join at least one.

 Why are you doing this?